-Amendments to this document, made under the Ontario Clean Water Act, 2006, Section 34 following approval on April 1, 2015, are summarized below:
+Amendments to this document, made under the Ontario Clean Water Act, 2006, following approval on April 1, 2015, are summarized below:

-Date Amendment Posted Description of Amendments January 3rd, 2018 1.
-Addition of Varna well system: the Municipality of Bluewater assumed responsibility of the Varna drinking water system in 2017

-2. Revisions to two policies: Policy P.12.1-Resticted Land Use: This policy was amended to allow Risk Management Officials to provide written direction to municipal staff about the types of applications that could be excluded from CWA, Part IV Section 59 screening, allowing more flexibility in the type of applications that are reviewed by Risk Management Officials Policy P.12.2 - Effective Date for Section 58 Risk Management Plan Policies: This policy was revised to extend the timeline for risk management plan completion from three years to five years.
-3. Removal reference to Century Heights and Harbour Lane well systems from the Assessment Report.
-There systems had been taken out of service by the Municipality of Bluewater and removed from this Plan.
+Date of Amendment Description of Amendments April 2016 CWA Section 51 Amendment: Carriage Lane and Harbour Lights well systems were taken out of service by the Municipality of Bluewater, and were therefore removed from this Plan in 2016.
+Approved January 31, 2019 CWA Section 34 Amendment: 1.
+Addition of Varna well system: the Municipality of Bluewater Effective February 5, 2019 assumed responsibility of the Varna drinking water system in 2017 2.
+Revisions to two policies: Policy P.12.1-Resticted Land Use: This policy was amended to allow Risk Management Officials to provide written direction to municipal staff about the types of applications that could be excluded from CWA, Part IV Section 59 screening, allowing more flexibility in the type of applications that are reviewed by Risk Management Officials Policy P 12.2 - Effective Date for Section 58 Pick Management Plan Policies: This policy was revised to extend the timeline for risk management plan completion from three years to five years.
+October 2023 CWA Section 51 Amendment: The Zurich groundwater well systems were taken out of service by the Municipality of Bluewater, and were therefore removed from this Plan in 2023.